junegradtshaw/separate-deployment/02-separate_deployment/README.md

 #### ⛳️ Milestone 1: You have run your migrations, your seeds, and you have also figured out where to run the nodemon command to run the entire app.
 When you reach this milestone, take a jump back.
 Kiss yourself.
 You're ready for step 2.

+#### 🍎Step 2:
+* Now that you have a server running, visit http://localhost:3000/cats
+* You should see the json output of all of your cats.
+Visit http://localhost:3000/cats/1 to see a single cat